tinymce/tinymce-docs/getting-started/advanced-installation-options.md

 </html>
 ```

 And that's all there is to it!
-Read on as we have two more notes for you.

 ## Step 3: Saving content with a `<form>` POST